sindresorhus/Gifski/maintaining.md

 /System/Library/CoreServices/pbs -update
 ```

-Now make sure you have enabled the service.

 ### Troubleshooting system services

 Sometimes the service doesn't work and it's really hard to understand why without any tools.
 You can use a debug flag on the instance of `Finder` app and see the logs it dumps: